-Purchasing in particular is susceptible to compliance violations due to unclear rules and bait offers from suppliers.
+Purchasing in particular is susceptible to compliance violations due to unclear rules and tempting offers from suppliers.

-German companies' purchasing departments turn over billions.
+German companies' purchasing departments generate billions in sales.
 Many suppliers are under enormous pressure to sell their goods and services.
-The temptation is therefore great to sometimes use unfair methods to generate an order.
+This creates a strong temptation to sometimes use unfair methods to generate orders.

-Purchasing is therefore particularly susceptible to breaches of the rules.
-Insecure contracts and unethical behavior on the part of suppliers can encourage corruption and violations of antitrust law.
-It is not always criminal energy on the part of the purchasing department that is involved, but often buyers do not know whether they are already in a legal gray area.
-According to a survey by the Allensbach Institute, violations of legal regulations occur most frequently in the purchasing department, even before the sales or finance departments.
+Purchasing is therefore particularly susceptible to rule violations.
+Here, uncertain contracts and unethical behavior on the part of suppliers can encourage corruption and violations of antitrust law.
+Criminal intent on the part of the purchasing department is not always involved; often, purchasers are unaware that they are already in a legal gray area.
+According to a survey by the Allensbach Institute, violations of legal regulations occur most frequently in the purchasing department, even more so than in the sales or finance departments.

-It is therefore of the utmost importance for procurement that suppliers work in accordance with ethical principles, as violations of these principles represent a major risk for companies.
-If companies enter into business relationships with foreign suppliers who, for example, violate labor guidelines (child labor, non-compliance with occupational safety regulations) and are prosecuted, this can result in enormous reputational damage for the purchasing company.
+It is therefore extremely important for purchasing departments that suppliers operate in accordance with ethical principles, as violations of these principles pose a major risk to companies.
+When companies enter into business relationships with foreign suppliers who, for example, violate labor guidelines (child labor, non-compliance with occupational safety regulations) and are prosecuted, this can cause enormous damage to the reputation of the purchasing company.
 A conviction of the supplier can also lead to delivery failures.

 Intensive examination of the supply chain is essential.

-Early and comprehensive information about existing or potential suppliers can prevent the company from violating compliance guidelines, especially in the case of partners abroad or from other cultural backgrounds.
-The beneficial owner of a company is often not immediately recognizable at a glance.
-This is particularly the case if there is an extensive international interdependency structure that inevitably needs to be checked.
+Early and comprehensive information about existing or potential suppliers can prevent the company from violating compliance guidelines, especially in the case of partners abroad or from other cultural circles.
+The beneficial owner of a company is often not immediately apparent at first glance.
+This is especially true in the case of a complex international network of relationships, which inevitably has to be examined.
 In such cases, it is important for the purchasing decision-maker to allow sufficient time to research the potential supplier and identify the beneficial owner.

 Purchasing and compliance must work more closely together.

-The company management must promote cooperation between the purchasing and compliance departments.
-Both sides can complement each other when it comes to business transactions, for example when it comes to defining and adhering to process specifications.
+Company management must promote cooperation between the purchasing and compliance departments.
+When conducting business, both sides can complement each other effectively, for example when it comes to defining and adhering to process specifications.
 The goal should always be a high level of transparency in the procurement process.

 The prerequisite is always the identification of the relevant risks.

-The relevant risks to the purchasing department should therefore be identified and evaluated as part of a specific purchasing risk audit.
-Suitable measures should then be derived on the basis of a needs-based risk strategy in order to effectively counter the identified risks.
+As part of a specific purchasing risk audit, the relevant risks of the purchasing department should therefore be identified and assessed.
+Based on a needs-based risk strategy, appropriate measures should then be derived to effectively counter the identified risks.

 About the author